-NOTICE(s): For the short-term certificate in Precision Machining, the student must complete a minimum of 28 credit hours from the courses listed above.
+NOTICE(s): For the short-term certificate in Precision Machining, the student must complete a minimum of 29 credit hours from the courses listed below.
 All courses must be approved by the advisor.
 Admission Requirement: High school diploma or GED.
 The student is responsible for verifying the transferability of credit in this program to a senior institution with the appropriate senior institution advisor.

-Required Courses
+Area V: Required Courses